How to Make Banquet Boule Bread for a Holiday Crowd

 The First Rise

 Set the bags on your counter in a warm area to rise.
-The dough will poof up in the bags, filling the bags out nicely.
+The dough will poof up in the bags, filling them out nicely.
 You can keep a warm towel over the bags during the rising process.
 A warm towel may not be necessary depending on how warm your kitchen is.

-You can ignore the bags while preparing and cooking your other meals for the holiday while the dough rises.
-The dough inside the bags will poof out doubling in size.
+You can ignore the bags while preparing and cooking your other meals for the holiday, while the dough rises.
+The dough inside the bags will poof out, doubling in size.

-Once the dough in both bags is doubled in size and both bags are poofed up, open the bags and punch down the dough.
+Once the dough in both bags is doubled in size and both bags are puffed up, open the bags and punch down the dough.
 Turn the bags inside out onto a floured surface and begin to knead both doughs together into one large, smooth dough ball.
 Knead for about ten minutes.

 Image illustrates boule bread.